cbroder/acmecomdocs/site/content/acumatica-magento-attribute-mapping/shipping-method-mapping/index.md

 ---
 ## 4.4 Shipping Method Mapping

-<p>Map the Magento Shipping Carriers with Acumatica Shipping Carriers from Drop down list and then click on Save</p>
+<p>Map the Magento Shipping Carrier with the Acumatica Shipping Carrier from the dropdown.
+Click the Save button.</p>

 ![shipping-method-mapping](images/shipping-method-mapping.png?classes=shadow)